 - Working capital is not affected and can be used for other important business

 - You can depreciate the equipment and lower your net business result (fin. lease)

 - Transparancy in your cost structure, no surprises, “off-balance” (oper.
 Lease)

 - Delivery time can still be an issue

-- High expenses when terminating the lease contract premature
+- High expenses when terminating the lease contract prematurely

 - In the end , borrowing money costs money

-We have not discussed Leasing used equipment.
-This is under certain conditions possible.
+We have not yet discussed Leasing used equipment.
+This is possible under certain conditions.

-For those who do not have the capital strength to buy new and cannot get a leasing or simply do not want a new machine for any other reason, there is the possibility to buy a used piece of equipment.
-Of course it comes with advantages and disadvantages.
+For those who do not have the capital strength to buy new equipment or are not able to lease or simply do not want a new machine for any other reason, there is the possibility to buy a used piece of equipment.
+Of course there are advantages and disadvantages.

 - Cheaper to purchase, no financial restraints from the bank or lease firm